shwezhu/shwezhu.github.io/content/post/database/redis/001-intro-redis.md

 And if your application `C1` use a Redis server `S` to save data, your another application `C2` that connects to server `S` can get that data too.
 When you run `redis-cli`, it start a client, and you can input `keys *` to query all key saved on your Redis server.

-## 3. Use Redis from your application
+## 3. Use Redis for your application

 Of course using Redis just from the command line interface(*`redis-cli`*) is not enough as the goal is to use it from your application.
 In order to do so you need to download and install a Redis client library for your programming language.
 You'll find a [full list of clients for different languages in this page](https://redis.io/clients).